nourani/LBP/README.md

 LBP
 ===

-C++ implementation of the Local Binary Pattern (LBP) texture descriptors with Python bindings.
+C++ (with Python wrapper) implementation of the Local Binary Pattern (LBP) texture descriptors with Python bindings.

 A simple single-class interface, which integrates with OpenCV and FFTW3 to bring a complete and fast implementation of the popular descriptors: LBP u2, ri, riu2 &amp; hf.